 Tennessee Promise - Beginning with the graduating class of 2015, this state scholarship and mentoring program, provided requirements are met, will support graduates by paying their tuition when they pursue an associate's degree.
 This is an amazing opportunity that will catapult our state into a new realm of success, and we encourage all students to take advantage of this program.
 Students can use the scholarship at any of the state's 13 community colleges, 27 colleges of applied technology, or any other eligible institutions offering an associate's degree program.
 To learn more contact your High School's guidance counselor or visit http://tennesseepromise.gov/.

 Motlow State Community College - Many graduates and residents opt to attend Motlow because of its location and affordability.
 Motlow is a two-year, open-door college that offers both basic and career-oriented classes.
 Course offerings include English, Accounting, Math, Computer Science, and History.
 Motlow’s McMinnville campus now offers a fast-track degree program in general studies that is transferable to a four-year institution.
 For more information, click here.

 The Tennessee College of Applied Technology - For people wishing to pursue a technical career, the TCAT campus in McMinnville provides students with specialized education and workshops that give them the skills for immediate job placement.
-TCAT offers a variety of vocational specialties, including Electronics, Machine Shop, Nursing, and Office Occupations.
+TCAT offers a variety of technical training, including Administrative Office Technology, Auto Technology, Computer Information Technology, Electronics Technology, Industrial Electricity, Machine Tool Technology, Practical Nursing, and Welding.

 Tennessee Technological University, Cookeville (45 miles)